 Simulation results

 The proposed method has been implemented on top of HM16.6-JEM-3.0 which can be download from https://jvet.hhi.fraunhofer.de/svn/svn_HMJEMSoftware/branches/candidates/HM-16.6-JEM-3.0-EE8-DIMD/.
 All the simulations are conducted by following the JVET common test conditions (CTCs).
 The encoding/decoding running time may not be reliable due to inconsistent cores.

+Results of EE tests

 To validate the performance of the DIMD, seven sets of tests are conducted on top of HM16.6-JEM-3.0 as described in [4].
 For all the tests, the results of HM-16.6-JEM-3.0 are used as anchor.